 There are very few gemstones which are predominantly gray or silver.
 In our experience the most popular is spinel, whose brilliance and single refraction show gray and silver at its best.

-We occasionally stock black diamonds (produced by irradiation).
-But by far the most popular black gemstone is tourmaline.
+Black diamonds are becoming more popular (produced by irradiation), but by far the most popular black gemstone is tourmaline.
 The black star sapphires only found in Chanthaburi, Thailand are also very popular.

 In the category of multicolor gemstones we list those gems which display multiple colors in a single stone.
 Some of these gems, such as tourmaline, fluorite and ametrine, have zones of different colors.
 Others, such as andalusite, are strongly pleochroic and display different colors from different angles.